CPR, AED, & First Aid

 The most common reasons a certification from an outside agency would be denied:

-- No Hands On Skills Testing: Per OSHA regulations, CPR, AED, and First Aid training must include hands-on skills testing.
+- Online Only Training with No Hands On Skills Testing: Per OSHA regulations, CPR, AED, and First Aid training must include hands-on skills testing.

-- Missing a Required Skill: All three life saving skills – CPR, AED, and First Aid – was missing from the training.
+- Missing a Required Skill: All three life saving skills – CPR, AED, and First Aid – were missing from the training.

 -

-Yes, but volunteers must complete a background check & be cleared prior to signing up for a CPR, AED, and First Aid class.
+Yes, but volunteers must complete a background check & be cleared by Human Resources prior to signing up for a CPR, AED, and First Aid class.